zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 Harry watched the girl and her mother disappear as the train rounded the corner.
 Houses flashed past the window.
 Harry felt a great leap of excitement.
 He didn't know what he was going to but it had to be better than what he was leaving behind.

-The door of the compartment slid open and the youngest redheaded boy came in.
+The door of the compartment slid open and the youngest red headed boy came in.
 "Anyone sitting there?" he asked, pointing at the seat opposite Harry.
 "Everywhere else is full."